 Gross rental yield for Makassar: 3.5% annually based on average rent vs. buy prices.

-Buyers must budget for the BPHTB (Land and Building Acquisition Tax) at 5% of the transaction value, alongside standard notary and administrative fees common across South Sulawesi.
+Buyers are typically responsible for the BPHTB (Land and Building Acquisition Duty) at 5% of the transaction value after the local non-taxable threshold is deducted.